codemix/yii2-excelexport/README.md

 ## Examples

-For now we only provide some usage examples instead of a full documentation.
+Instead of a full documentation we better show you some examples.
+You should be able to take it from there.

 ### ActiveQuery results